PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 ```

-Here we instruction pio (PredictionIO) to make a new app named “MusicApp” and pio generates and prints out the access key and an id (we will use the id shortly).
+Here we instruction pio (PredictionIO) to make a new app named “MusicApp” and pio generates and prints out both the name of the app and the access key  (we will use the id shortly).

 #### step 2. importing data
 PredictionIO uses the term event to refer to one piece of data.
 For example, Jake giving a rating of 5 to Taylor Swift is an event.
 The type of the event is a rating--user Jake is giving an item, Taylor Swift, a rating of 5.
 The specific format of the event is